ChimeraGaming/Chromium-Based-Web-Extensions/README.md

 ## 📄 License

-All addons in this repository are licensed for **Personal Use Only**.
-Redistribution, modification, or commercial use is prohibited without explicit permission.

-> See the LICENSE file for full details.

----

-© 2025 Chimera Gaming.
-All Rights Reserved.
+This project is licensed under the [MIT License](LICENSE) © 2025 Chimera Gaming.